sembian-m/LoadTime/docs/PRIVACY.md

 ### Introduction

-Thank you for using our extension.
+Thank you for using the [Page Load Time](https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda) extension.
 We are committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible manner.
 This Privacy Policy outlines how we collect, use, and safeguard your information when you use our extension.

 ### Information We Collect

-Our extension collects the following types of information:
+The extension collects the following types of information:

 1. **Usage Data:**
    - We use Google Analytics to collect anonymous usage data such as extension views, clicks, and right-clicks to help us understand how users interact with our extension.